aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

 }
 ```

-For AVD contributors following configuration is recommended:
+For AVD contributors the following configuration is recommended:

 ```json
 {